Link to Noah Berlatsky’s review of Annette Fuentes‘ book Lockdown High: When the Schoolhouse Becomes a Jailhouse (2011):

 Suffice it to say, he does put forward enough historical information to strongly suggest that (b) workplaces have generally lacked democracy — though his history stops in the 1980s so present conditions can only be inferred.
 However, setting aside a few exceptions for workplaces that may try to achieve industrial democracy, Hoopes’ contention on workplace democracy is unlikely to be challenged by anyone looking at the great bulk of American corporations today.
 Evidence of a lack of workplace democracy abounds.
 But even his assertion that (a) Americans believe in socio-political democracy outside the workplace is something for which he offers vague generalizations and isolated quotations from the Founding Fathers, rather than, say, survey or opinion results, or even anything that connects the Revolutionary War era to the early 20th Century period that coincides with the biographical sketches that open the book.
 The way “democracy” was defined in, say, ancient Athens, was not the same as what Jean-Jacques Rousseau put forward during the Enlightenment.
 And the American Founding Fathers mostly just adopted political philosophies from Europe.
 Anyway, might Americans’ views have changed since Thomas Jefferson‘s time?
 Certainly, they have, but this book does not really point to anything to contextualize or empirically support its assertions in this regard.
 Hoopes doesn’t come across very invested in democracy, revealing his rather aristocratic stripes as he avoids any contemporary context for his occasional references to democracy.
 Though on the other hand he could have merely overstepped his area of expertise, and made some inept characterizations purely by accident due to unfamiliarity with political philosophy.

-If we turn to Hoopes’ other contentions, it becomes clear that he is actually covering ground that others have already traversed by scholars.
+If we turn to Hoopes’ other contentions, it becomes clear that he is actually covering ground already traversed by scholars.
 For instance, the sociologist C. Wright Mills wrote a book White Collar: The American Middle Classes (1951) that opened up discussions about how citizens accepted (or not) managerial control over their lives.
 Mills’ views have been summarized this way:

 “For Mills, there are three forms of power.
 The first is coercion or physical force.
 Mills writes that such coercion is rarely needed in the modern democratic state.
 While such power underlies the other two, it is only used as a last resort.
 The second type of power Mills characterizes as ‘authority.’
 This is power that is attached to positions and is justified by the beliefs of the obedient.
 The final form of power, Mills writes, is ‘manipulation.’
 Manipulation is power that is wielded without the conscious knowledge of the powerless.
 While bureaucratic structures are based on authority, Mills saw such authority often shifting toward manipulation. *** As modern management becomes the reigning ethos of the age, the shift from explicit authority relationships to more subtle manipulation becomes the preferred form of power.”
 (The Sociology of C. Wright Mills) (internal citations omitted)